Yeat: Bio And Career Highlights

 Who Is Yeat?

-American rapper Yeat, known for his experimental sound and distinctive vocal delivery, quickly captivated a global audience.
-His unique word choice and unconventional fashion sense set him apart.
+American rapper Noah Olivier Smith is celebrated for his experimental rage sound and distinctive vocal delivery.
+His unique word choice often infuses tracks with an unconventional flair.

-His breakout arrived with the 2021 release of his mixtape 4L and debut album Up 2 Me.
-Tracks like “Money So Big” and “Get Busy” achieved widespread viral popularity on TikTok.
-He often performs wearing balaclavas.
+He rose to public attention in mid-2021 with viral hits like “Money So Big” and “Get Busy” from his album Up 2 Me.
+These tracks gained widespread popularity on TikTok, cementing his distinct sound.

 |Full Name